AuditoryVO/VAE_Binaural_STELIB_Sonification/README.md

    Note: The latest version of Cabbage allows to optionally install the latest version of CSound.
 This default option should be unchecked not to overwrite CSound 6.15.
    Latests versions of CSound require additional plugins to work with the image CSound opcodes, so they should not be used.

+4- Download the data from: http://svocats.cab.inta-csic.es/stelib/index.php?action=search

+5- Download all the content of this repository into the same folder

+6- Launch Cabbage, open Stelib_Explorer.csd, and press play

+7- Run all Jupyter notebook cells to start the sequential exploration

+Enjoy the sonifications!